JLBegin/TPOBLabs/labJackStream/README.md

 It also will print a table in your *run* window with different statistics from the acquisition you just done.
 You are recommended to rename the .txt data file after each acquisition with a significant name.

-It also will print a table in your command prompt with different statistics from the acquisition you just done.
-You are recommended to rename the .txt data file after each acquisition with a significant name.

-It also will print a table in your command prompt with different statistics from the acquisition you just done.
-You are recommended to rename the .txt data file after each acquisition with a significant name.